Cross-Disciplinary Scholarly Research

 权变性

-The battlefield wisdom of "Da Quan" (adaptability) — the ability to flexibly and timely adjust internal systems and strategic plans in response to dramatic external changes.
+The ability to flexibly adjust internal systems and strategic plans in response to external change.

 Control